cran/AgroR/README.md

  - `FAT3DIC`: DIC experiments in triple factorial
  - `FAT3DBC`: DBC experiments in triple factorial

+*Analysis of triple factorial design experiments in DIC or DBC with an additional treatment*

+ - `FAT3DIC.ad`: DIC experiment in double factorial design with an additional treatment
+ - `FAT3DBC.ad`: DBC experiment in double factorial design with an additional treatment

 *Split-plot scheme in DIC or DBC*

  - `PSUBDBC`: DBC experiments in split-plot